 - We are consistently disappointed by the misinformation portrayed in this market.
 Misinformation that often leads to costly replacement and repair works on top of already costly projects.

-At Lithic we have focussed our selection process for all outdoor stones around a combination of critical characteristics.
+At Lithic we have focused our selection process for all outdoor stones around a combination of critical characteristics.
 Some of which are below:

 - Salt Resistance